 Take note that during calibration, we follow a standard procedure to determine how accurate or close (or far) the result is to the true value.

 Now, because of calibration, we have determined the error and corection factor.
 We can use this to improve the accuracy of our measurement results by performing adjustments to return the UUC to its most accurate reading, or if adjustment is not possible, add/subtract the correction factor to the final results.

 Same procedure applies to the pressure gauge.

 From our simple definition, Verification is a process of “confirming” that a given specification is fulfilled.

-During verification, our objective is to determine if the DPLG has an acceptable output reading based on a specification.
+During verification, our objective is to determine if the DPLG has an acceptable output reading based on a specification or user requirement.
 For simplicity, we will use the manufacturer specs regarding tolerance to determine a pass or a fail status.